 Our work was motivated by recent related observations on tensor powers of the \emph{Clifford group} \cite{zhu2016clifford,helsen2016representations,nezami2016multipartite,zhu2015multiqubit,kueng2015qubit,webb2016clifford,nebe_invariants,nebe-book,runge93}, the group generated by the oscillator representation of $\Sp(V)$ and the Weyl representation of the Heisenberg group.
-In Ref.~\cite{grossnezamiwalter}, it has been shown that the commutant algebra of the Clifford group is generated by projections onto tensor power CSS codes that contain the all-ones vector $\underline{1}=(1,\dots, 1)\in\FF_q^t$, together with the elements of $O(U)$ that preserve $\underline{1}$.
-While it was not explicitly worked out in Ref.~\cite{grossnezamiwalter}, their arguments strongly suggest that the commutant of the oscillator representation alone is generated by $O(U)$ and tensor power CSS codes, withtout the constraints involving the $\underline{1}$-vector.
+In Ref.~\cite{grossnezamiwalter}, it has been shown that the commutant algebra of the Clifford group is generated by projections onto tensor power CSS codes whose isotropic spaces are orthogonal to the all-ones vector $\underline{1}=(1,\dots, 1)\in\FF_q^t$; together with the elements of $O(U)$ that preserve $\underline{1}$.
+While it was not explicitly worked out in Ref.~\cite{grossnezamiwalter}, their arguments strongly suggest that the commutant of the oscillator representation alone is generated by $O(U)$ and tensor power CSS codes, without the constraints involving the $\underline{1}$-vector.
 This drew our attention to the action of tensor power representations on CSS code spaces.
-While this paper mostly focuses on the symplectic group alone instead of the full Clifford group, one can in some cases relate the theory for the two groups explicitly (Sec.~\ref{sec:clifford}).
+While the present paper mostly focuses on the symplectic group alone---instead of the full Clifford group---one can in some cases relate the theory for the two groups explicitly (Sec.~\ref{sec:clifford}):

 \begin{proposition*}[Proposition~\ref{prop:symplectoclifford}, simplified version] If the characteristic does not divide $t$, there is a one-one correspondence between irreducible components of $t$-th tensor powers of the Clifford goup and irreducible components of $\mu_{U\otimes V}$ for a certain orthogonal space $U$ of dimension $t-1$. \end{proposition*}